 Once a person arrives at your website, is the information they seek easy to find?
 Is it presented in an order and style they find agreeable and user friendly?
 In the web design business, this is commonly called User Experience (UX).

 Generally, people decide if they like your website within a few seconds.
 The biggest (subconscious) factor in this decision is color.
 People of different backgrounds, education and income levels, ages, etc., react differently to different colors and imagery, voice and tone, vocabulary, etc. Is your Brand Platform clearly defined?
 Is it evident on your website?
 Is the messaging on your website consistent with your other communications assets?

 3. Is your website built to convert the right visitor?

 Is your small business website designed to appeal to the personas who are most likely to be your best clients?
-Is it built to convert interest into a lead and then connected to your pipeline?
+Is it built to convert interest into a lead?
+Is the connection to your pipeline automated?

 4. Is your website fueling your CRM and Marketing Automation system?

 A regular influx of new prospective clients is a standard element of effective CRM and Marketing Automation systems.
 Delivering new prospective clients to that system is the function of effective small business website design.